 A day in the life of a funeral director

-It sounds like a demanding job, yet not one of the funeral directors at Dignity describe it that way.
-While there is no average day, per se, Rachael Barber at Gordon Barber talks us through the kind of things that a funeral director might get involved with on a day to day basis.
+What makes a good funeral director is their fluidity, ability to react and their empathy – so although the job may sound demanding, all of the funeral directors at Dignity are equipped with the skills to ensure you and your loved ones are cared for in the right way.
+While there is no average day per se, Rachael Barber at Gordon Barber talks us through the kind of tasks a funeral director may undertake on a day to day basis.

 Initial contact with families

 Arguably one of the most important parts of the job for any funeral director is regular contact with the family.
-“From our very first contact with the family, we are there to reassure them, to ease their burden at a difficult time and to give them the confidence and support they need to make decisions about the funeral”, explains Rachael.
+Rachael goes on to say: “From our very first contact with the family, we are there to reassure them, to ease their burden at a difficult time and to give them the confidence and support they need to make decisions about the funeral.
+The first meeting with the families may take place very shortly after their loved one has passed away, when we go to collect them and bring them into our care.
+Within the initial meeting, we explain the basic process and next steps, however we recognise that shock and grief generally mean people struggle to retain information, so we set up a separate meeting to arrange the funeral to ensure they’re fully aware of the options available."

 Making funeral arrangements

-A great deal of work goes into planning a funeral and making sure that everything happens where, when and how it should.
-This process usually begins at the first arrangement meeting, when we’ll talk to the family about their loved one, find out about them, what they liked, their interests and their personality.
-This helps us to understand if there were any final wishes and to make sure that the funeral is tailored to the family’s needs.
+A great deal of care goes into planning a funeral, with a lot of work behind the scenes to ensure that everything happens where, when and how it should.
+This process usually begins at the first arrangement meeting, when we’ll talk to the family about their loved one to gain some background knowledge to learn more about them, their likes, interests and personality.
+These conversations assist us in understanding any final wishes they may have had, and to make sure that the funeral is tailored to the family’s needs.

-“Getting to know and understand the family and their loved one is really important.
-By taking the time to understand their personalities, we can make recommendations about what they might have liked, “ explains Rachael.
+Rachael describes how: “Getting to know and understand the family and their loved one is really important.
+By taking the time to understand their personalities, we can make recommendations about what they might have liked.”

 Philip Smyth, manager and funeral director, JH Kenyon

-Funeral directors and the arrangers that work with them are responsible for making sure that everything required for the funeral - from the flowers to the venue, the cars to the order of service - is so carefully and meticulously arranged that nothing can possibly go wrong.
-To do this, we spend a lot of time talking to suppliers, sourcing unusual requests, making sure all of the legal boxes are ticked and confirming that everything the family requires will be in the right place at the right time.
+Funeral arrangers and the directors who work alongside them are responsible for making sure that everything required for the funeral is meticulously arranged to avoid any mistakes.
+They can assist with anything from flowers, the venue, cars to the order of service.
+To do this to the highest standard, we spend a lot of time talking to suppliers, sourcing unusual requests, making sure all of the legal boxes are ticked and confirming that everything the family requires will be in the right place at the right time.

-Duncan Mason, funeral director and area manager based at T J Davies & Sons adds, “There’s a lot that has to happen that people wouldn’t even think of.
-As well as the day to day planning and making sure everything happens as it should, simple things like knowing what time schools finish or when the there will be road closures are little things that can make a huge difference to the day.”
+Duncan Mason, funeral director and area manager based at T J Davies & Sons adds: “There’s a lot that has to happen that people wouldn’t even think of.
+As well as the day-to-day planning and making sure everything happens as it should, simple things like knowing what time schools finish or when there will be road closures are little things that can make a huge difference to the day.”

 Taking someone into our care

-Inevitably, we’ll also have to manage the process of taking the person who has died into our care - this might involve arranging to pick someone up from home, or from a hospital or care home.
+As you would expect, a funeral arranger or director must also manage the process of taking the person who has died into our care.
+This might involve arranging to pick someone up from their home, or from a hospital or care home.
 We have a ‘care of the deceased’ process, which ensures that every single person we deal with is treated in the same way, with the same care, attention and respect.

-We collect them and bring them into our care, all the time ensuring that the person, their personal effects and their dignity are cared for to the best possible standard.
-We then work with the family, our team of embalmers, funeral arrangers and funeral operatives to ensure that the person is cared for in line with the family’s wishes.
+We collect them and bring them into our care, all the time ensuring that the person, their personal effects and their dignity are cared for to the highest possible standard.
+The next steps involve working closely with the family, our team of embalmers, funeral arrangers and funeral operatives to ensure that the person is cared for in line with the family’s wishes.

 Find out more about how we take someone into our care.